 The information gathered on your online form will help us identify if this service is right for you.
 It will take approximately 30 minutes to complete, depending on how much information you choose to share at this stage.

 Unfortunately, you will not be able to save the form as you go along, only at the end (this is to keep your information safe), so please make sure you have plenty of time to complete it in one go.

 Alternatively you can contact us directly to self-refer on 0191 2952775.
 Our administrators will ask you a few questions which can take up to 15 minutes.

 Support during Coronavirus

-We are offering our online therapy, called Silvercloud, for free for North Tyneside residents for 12 months.
+We are offering our online therapy for free for North Tyneside residents for 12 months.
 To access this please state in the Your Patient Experience section ‘CBT for COVID-19’ when completing an online referral or call us and ask for CBT for Covid-19.
 Our self-help guides below also include useful information and practical advice to help your mental health and wellbeing during COVID-19.

 - English not your first language?

 We can provide translation and interpretation support if you need it.
 Please mention this when you contact us or ask someone else to contact us on your behalf.
 Alternatively, ask your GP or healthcare professional to refer you to our service and provide details of your needs.